Kidnapping Attempt

 As soon as my grandfather heard about the kidnapping, he sent my mother the money to build the 8-foot cement wall that enclosed our property the rest of the time we lived there.
 There were two huge gates in the front and barbed wire facing in at the top like concentration camps.
 My parents also got a lot of big dogs for the yard.
 It was my brother and my job to feed the guard dogs every night, turn the lights on all over the yard, and let the dogs loose.
 Someone was going to have to kill the dogs to get in there again.

-Until the day I got married, I couldn’t go to sleep until I checked under my bed, in the closets and I had the light on all night.
+Until the day I got married, I couldn’t go to sleep until I checked under my bed, in the closets and I had the light on all night hugging my dog.

-My mother just told me something I had not heard.
+Then, a second thing happened to my father.
 A few years after the kidnapping attempt, my father got a visit at the port from a guy who claimed that he had been part of the SIM and that he had some information for my dad.
 He claimed that the maid that took care of Ivan had a husband that also worked for the SIM.
 He claimed that they were involved in the attempt.
-The man my grandmother described was medium build, not too tall, not too short, wearing khaki pants, a blue shirt, and the kind of boots that soldiers or policemen wore.
+This was the second time that these people were being mentioned in the scheme.
+There might have been some truth to it.